imedan/AstroPAL_Coding_Workshop/2021_Workshop/git_introduction/README.md

 ## Creating a Local Git Repository

-Say you want to create a local git repository on your computer in the directory ``my_project``, you can initialize the repository as follows:
+Say you want to create a local git repository on your computer in the directory ``my_project``, you can initialize the repository in a "branch" called ``main`` as follows:

 	cd my_project
-	git init
+	git init -b main

 And BOOM! you have your first repository.